mfernam/freecodecamp/README.md

 # freecodecamp
-Code developed at freecodecamp certification
+Code developed in the course of freecodecamp